 Reading takes concentration, and sometimes even mental exertion.
 Therefore, it is logical that our brain will tire after a while, and will start showing symptoms of fatigue.

-Without the required discipline, we will soon succumb to the temptation of just taking a 5 minute nap, or of laying down to read, which will only contribute to a further degradation of our reading attention, and may even lead to our falling asleep.
+Without the required discipline, we will soon succumb to the temptation of just taking a 5-minute nap, or of laying down to read, which will only contribute to further degradation of our reading attention, and may even lead to our falling asleep.